muspell/getopt_p/README.md

-The other use case is a pragmatic programmer who needs a simple lightweight argument parser, does not need complicated options, prefers standards compliance / portability, and would prefer an unencumbered implementation.
+The other use case is a pragmatic programmer who needs a simple lightweight argument parser, does not need complicated options, prefers standards compliance / portability and would prefer an unencumbered implementation.

 If you require complicated argument parsing with long verbose options, this is not the library for you.
 See below for some alternatives.